tommcfarlin/konami-code/README.md

 # Konami Code For jQuery
 By [Tom McFarlin](http://tommcfarlin.com).
-Last Updated 10 March 2014.
+Last Updated 11 November 2014.

 ## About